1) What is the Kandersteg International Scout Centre? (KISC)

 26) How easy is it to navigate and communicate, if I only speak English?

 Switzerland, like most European countries, is easy to navigate and to communicate in English for visitors.

-As each Group is responsible for your own travel booking, all manner of travel is left to your own arrangements.
-We would like everyone to arrange to arrive at KISC no later than 3 PM on Friday, July 10th, 2020.
+Flights are booked by Groups independent of the organizing team.
+We would like everyone to arrange to arrive at KISC no later than 3 PM on Monday, July 4th, 2022.

 28) How will the meals work?